ant5m/Winter-2024-project/README.md

 # Winter-2024-project
-winter project by Anthony Sevilla-Meza and Antonio Diaz
+Winter project by Anthony Sevilla-Meza and Antonio Diaz